BDC Hamburger Icon

 Assuming you have cyber insurance, within 24 hours of becoming aware of the cyber extortion attempt, you should get in touch with your insurer to gain an understanding of your current level of coverage and what may apply to the situation.
 Also reach out to your lawyers and the local authorities — they’ll be needed to make sure your responses to the situation conform with relevant legislation.

 If you have an internal IT team and are confident in their abilities, give them the responsibility for your company’s technical recovery from the incident.
-If you don’t have an in-house IT team or you’re not confident that they are experienced and knowledgeable enough to deal with the attack, bring in an external cybersecurity expert.
+If you don’t have an in-house IT team or you’re not confident they are experienced and knowledgeable enough to manage the attack, bring in an external cybersecurity expert.
 Whoever’s in charge, their initial priority should be to investigate the breach.
 Instead of getting the company back up and running again, their immediate priority must be to secure your system.
 They should also ensure that any remaining intruders in your system are ejected and shut the virtual door to any further access attempts.

 Some companies may opt to bring on an external communications and public relations team to develop a crisis communications plan.
 This team can handle inquiries from the media and manage corporate communications with customers who may have been affected by the attack.
 To keep your customers’ trust and satisfy the press, your communications during this time need to be clear, consistent and accurate.